 Pain & Suffering are Part of Life

-A very common response for most when a trial hits is to immediately question why God would allow it to happen.
+When a trial hits your life, it’s very common to immediately question why God would allow it to happen.
 The reality is, pain & suffering are a part of life.
 Even if you don’t share my worldview you would probably agree that everyone goes through difficult times at some point in their lives.

 If allowed, pain and suffering can help us grow to become a better and stronger person.
 Sometimes pain and suffering can lead us into a deeper relationship with God.